 You can also add it to one of your existing cookbooks

-2. Then add the spinach and wilt.
-Add the lemon juice and a table spoon of crème fraîche and a small handful of chopped parsley and a pinch of salt
+2. Add the spinach and wilt.
+Stir in the lemon juice, the crème fraîche, parsley and a pinch of salt and pepper.

-4. In the meantime, take the salmon fillet and butterfly it open cutting across the width of the fillet so it opens up flat.
+4. In the meantime, preheat the oven to 220°C, gas mark 7.
+Take the salmon fillet and butterfly it open cutting across the width of the fillet so it opens up flat.
 Then add the filling and fold the fillet back as it was (except now with the filling running through it).
-Season both outsides of the fillet.
+Season both sides of the fillet.

-5. Roll out the pastry to 5mm thick, cut a piece that'll fit your fillet with a 2.5-3cm border and place it onto a non stick matt/grease proof paper on a heavy tray.
+5. Roll out the pastry to 5mm thick, cut a piece that'll fit your fillet with a 2.5-3cm border and place it onto a heavy baking tray lined with baking parchment.

-6. Place the filled fillet on top and with a wet finger, moisten the rim.
+6. Place the filled fillet on top and with a wet finger, moisten the edge.
 Then roll out a slightly larger piece for the top.
-This should cover the whole lot, seal it to the bottom bit of puff and try to minimise air bubbles/gaps.
+This should cover the whole lot.
+Seal it to the bottom bit of puff and try to minimise air bubbles/gaps.
 Trim the edges so that you have a rim around the fillet and crimp the edge with a fork.

 7. Score a fish onto the surface or use any extra pastry to decroate the top, brush the whole lot with beaten egg.
 Bake for 15 minutes or until golden.
 Wam the reserved spinach and lemon juice in a pan.
 Add crème fraîche, a little white wine and seasoning to taste.
 Serve with the salmon.

 If you have one, use a baking stone to get a well baked bottom.